 Cornet Bay Retreat Center at Deception Pass State Park

 On the shores of Cornet Bay with a spectacular view of Mount Baker, sits the Cornet Bay Retreat Center.
 A popular place for both small and large groups alike, guests enjoy the beautiful surroundings of old growth trees, abundant wildlife and a variety of activities including kayaking, fishing, and miles of hiking trails.
-This camp can accommodate up to 186 persons overnight.
-During the shoulder season, the camp can be split into two separate camps accommodating smaller groups up to 50 and 82 persons.
+This camp can accommodate up to 200 persons overnight.
+The camp can be split into two separate camps accommodating smaller groups up to 80 and 128 persons.
 For complete park information, please visit the Deception Pass State Park page.

 Cornet Bay Main Lodge